tompave/clickatell_gw/readme.md

 ##Configuration

-Anywhere before creating an `ClickatellGW::API` object.
+Anywhere before creating a `ClickatellGW::API` object.
 In Rails, this can go in an initializer.

 ```ruby